websights

 Delete face operation in CAD mode with healing methods

-Figure 4: Delete face operation in CAD mode with healing methods: Heal and Cap.
+Figure 4: Delete face operation with healing methods: Heal and Cap.
 More than one face can be assigned.

 The settings panel also allows choosing between the available healing methods, viz.
 Heal and cap while the face delete operation is being performed.
 Choose Leave Open to opt out.